 in writing, thirty (30) days prior to the program start date.

 - Tuition payments (less non-refundable $500 deposit) will be refunded if requested, in writing, thirty (30) days prior to the program start date.

 - 100% of the room fee will be refunded if the student decides not to attend Skidmore and so notifies the Program Director thirty (30) days prior to the program start date.

 - 50% of the room fee will be refunded if withdrawal from the program occurs after this time and before the program begins.

 - The room fee will not be refunded if the student withdraws on or after the first day

 of the program.

 - 100% of the board fee will be refunded prior to the program start date.

-> - Withdrawal from the College after the start of any program shall entitle the student to a pro-rated refund of the unused portion of the board fee from the date of withdrawal.
+- Withdrawal from the College after the start of any program shall entitle the student to a pro-rated refund of the unused portion of the board fee from the date of withdrawal, on a weekly basis.

 High-school graduates, matriculated college students, and adults may register for three semester hours of undergraduate credit from Skidmore College.
 The course designation is TH304 (Special Studies in Acting).
 Students will be expected to comply with Skidmore’s academic policies.
 For more information, please consult the Skidmore College Catalog.